Release date: April 2020

 To support you to implement this measures, we provide the following services:

 2. Design the desktop version responsive

 This is the solution suggested by Google.
 That actually sounds very simple, but you can already guess that this requires a little bit more than just push a button.
-Here you benefit from our many years of experience with responsive design for epages 6 shops.
+Here you benefit from our many years of experience with responsive design for epages base 6 shops.

-In order to ensure the best possible match between data structure and content as desired by Google, adaptation via responsive design is the best approach to adapt your epages 6 shop as best as possible to the requirements.
+In order to ensure the best possible match between data structure and content as desired by Google, adaptation via responsive design is the best approach to adapt your epages base 6 shop as best as possible to the requirements.

-As the desktop version of epages 6 is well optimized for Google indexing and the standard templates are solid, this allows the use of responsive design for tablets as well as for smartphones.
+As the desktop version of epages base 6 is well optimized for Google indexing and the standard templates are solid, this allows the use of responsive design for tablets as well as for smartphones.